parashardhapola/nabo/docs/install.rst

 If you are confused about 64-bit or 32-bit see this nice `post <https://www.techsoup.org/support/articles-and-how-tos/do-i-need-the-32bit-or-64bit>`_.
 Once you have downloaded Miniconda please follow their instructions `here <https://conda.io/projects/conda/en/latest/user-guide/install/index.html#regular-installation>`_ to install it.
-Once installed, please confirm that you now have a Python version greater than 3.6.0 by typing ``python --version`` in your terminal.
+Once installed, please confirm that you now have a Python version equal to or greater than 3.6.0 by typing ``python --version`` in your terminal.

 **Step 4:**